itsjoesullivan/digital-ocean-wrench/README.md

 ###Usage

-The tool will pretty much explain how to use it.
+For now, the tool will pretty much explain how to use it.
+(Methods map pretty simply to the official [documentation](https://developers.digitalocean.com/documentation/v2/).)
 Top-level lists categories:

 ```bash
 $ dow